-Most of these fires are caused by people making basic mistakes that could easily be avoided, including knocking heaters over which is easily done, particularly if you have young children and pets running around.
+Most portable heater fires are caused by people making basic mistakes that could easily be avoided, like knocking heaters over – easily done, particularly if you have young children and pets running around.

 Elderly people and children are particularly at risk, so when you are making sure elderly relatives and neighbours are warm, or your children are playing, follow our simple tips to make sure that they are safe.

-- Never leave your heater unattended whilst in use or while you are asleep.
+- Don’t leave your heater unattended whilst in use or while you are asleep.
 See our additional advice on this below.

 - Avoid second hand heaters.
 Make sure you buy from recognised manufacturers and retailers.